hyperledger/fabric/docs/source/membership/membership.md

 *Identities are similar to your credit cards that are used to prove you can pay.
 The MSP is similar to the list of accepted credit cards.*

-Consider a consortium of banks that operate a blockchain network.
+Consider a group of banks that operate a blockchain network.
 Each bank operates peer and ordering nodes, and the peers endorse transactions submitted to the network.
 However, each bank would also have departments and account holders.
 The account holders would belong to each organization, but would not run nodes on the network.
 They would only interact with the system from their mobile or web application.
 So how does the network recognize and differentiate these identities?
 A CA was used to create the identities, but like the card example, those identities can't just be issued, they need to be recognized by the network.
 MSPs are used to define the organizations that are trusted by the network members.
 MSPs are also the mechanism that provide members with a set of roles and permissions within the network.
 Because the MSPs defining these organizations are known to the members of a network, they can then be used to validate that network entities that attempt to perform actions are allowed to.

 Finally, consider if you want to join an _existing_ network, you need a way to turn your identity into something that is recognized by the network.
 The MSP is the mechanism that enables you to participate on a permissioned blockchain network.
 To transact on a Fabric network a member needs to:

 1. Have an identity issued by a CA that is trusted by the network.
 2. Become a member of an _organization_ that is recognized and approved by the network members.
 The MSP is how the identity is linked to the membership of an organization.
 Membership is achieved by adding the member's public key (also known as certificate, signing cert, or signcert) to the organization’s MSP.
-3. Add the MSP to either a [consortium](../glossary.html#consortium) on the network or a channel.
+3. Add the MSP to a channel.
 4. Ensure the MSP is included in the [policy](../policies/policies.html) definitions on the network.

 ## What is an MSP?